liquiditylibs/kpr/README.md

-# KRP - Krzysztof Request Provider Library
+# prl.js - Payment Request Library

 ## Overview

-KRP - Krzysztof Request Provider is designed for seamless integration with WalletConnect's Web3Inbox and Chainlink's Cross-Chain Interoperability Protocol (CCIP).
+prl.js - Payment Request Library is designed for seamless integration with WalletConnect's Web3Inbox and Chainlink's Cross-Chain Interoperability Protocol (CCIP).
 This library enables applications to send notifications to Ethereum addresses and ENS names and to facilitate and handle cross-chain transactions.
 Leveraging Web3.js for Ethereum blockchain interactions, including ENS name resolution, KRP provides a user-friendly approach to managing cross-chain communications.

 ## Features